-- (1) The 319,388 Common Shares are held by the escrow agent in accordance with the terms of the Sialco escrow agreement pursuant to the Sialco acquisition.
-The Sialco escrow agreement provides that certificates representing 958,163 Common Shares held in escrow pursuant to the Sialco Escrow Agreement will be released to the former shareholders of Sialco as to 1/3 on December 9, 2016, 1/3 on December 9, 2017 and 1/3 on December 9, 2018, respectively, subject in each case to certain industry standard escrow release conditions relating to a "change of control" or take-over bid in respect of the Corporation - (2) The 4,773,502 Common Shares are held by the escrow agent in accordance with the terms of the Catalyst escrow agreement pursuant to the Catalyst acquisition.
-The Catalyst escrow agreement provides that certificates representing 7,160,253 Common Shares held in escrow pursuant to the Catalyst escrow agreement will be released to the former owners of the Catalyst business as to 1/3 on August 1, 2017, 1/3 on August 1, 2018 and 1/3 on August 1, 2019, respectively, subject in each case to certain industry standard escrow release conditions relating to a "change of control" or take-over bid in respect of the Corporation. - (3) The 1,783,745 Common Shares are held by the escrow agent in accordance with the terms of the StimWrx escrow agreement pursuant to the StimWrx acquisition.
-The StimWrx escrow agreement provides that certificates representing 1,783,745 Common Shares held in escrow pursuant to the StimWrx escrow agreement will be released to the former owners of the StimWrx business as to 1/3 on January 5, 2018, 1/3 on January 5, 2019 and 1/3 on January 5, 2020, respectively, subject in each case to certain industry standard escrow release conditions relating to a "change of control" or take-over bid in respect of the Corporation. - (4) Calculated using the number of Common Shares outstanding as at December 31, 2017 of 267,935,090.
+- (1) The 2,386,751 Common Shares are held by the escrow agent in accordance with the terms of the Catalyst escrow agreement pursuant to the Catalyst acquisition.
+The Catalyst escrow agreement provides that certificates representing 7,160,253 Common Shares held in escrow pursuant to the Catalyst escrow agreement will be released to the former owners of the Catalyst business as to 1/3 on August 1, 2017, 1/3 on August 1, 2018 and 1/3 on August 1, 2019, respectively, subject in each case to certain industry standard escrow release conditions relating to a "change of control" or take-over bid in respect of the Corporation. - (2) The 1,189,165 Common Shares are held by the escrow agent in accordance with the terms of the StimWrx escrow agreement pursuant to the StimWrx acquisition.
+The StimWrx escrow agreement provides that certificates representing 1,783,745 Common Shares held in escrow pursuant to the StimWrx escrow agreement will be released to the former owners of the StimWrx business as to 1/3 on January 5, 2018, 1/3 on January 5, 2019 and 1/3 on January 5, 2020, respectively, subject in each case to certain industry standard escrow release conditions relating to a "change of control" or take-over bid in respect of the Corporation. - (3) Calculated using the number of Common Shares outstanding as at December 31, 2018 of 265,886,609.